 Since marrying Prince William and becoming a mum to Prince George and Princess Charlotte, there's been lots of interest in the Duchess of Cambridge – from her clothes to her favourite shops.
 Steal Kate's classic, demure style with our tips on where to pick up some Middleton classics, and find out about the Duchess of Cambridge's favourite London hangouts.

-Kate Middleton has often been spotted at Bluebird restaurant, and was even seen dining there with Prince William in their pre-wedding dating days.
-The restaurant serves up classic British fare under head chef Matthew Robinson.
-There's also a bar serving a variety of specially mixed Bluebird cocktails, a cafe and a bakery.Read More
+Kate Middleton has often been spotted at Bluebird restaurant, and was seen dining with Prince William in their pre-wedding dating days.
+The restaurant serves classic British fare and there's also a bar serving a variety of specially mixed Bluebird cocktails, a cafe and a bakery.Read More